Radmaster5000/houseDefence/README.md

 ************************

+UPDATE 13/10/20

+Added a 'skip' to the interval round but realised that I'm modifying a new variable stat, not the original variable stat. e.g. If objVar = player, I think I'm returning objVar.speed rather than player.speed.
+It means the safehouse is mysteriously recovering points when it shouldn't.

+TODO: FIX THIS!

+**********

 UPDATE 28/09/20

 I think I've got a satisfactory regex parser working, but I don't know if it's much better than the branched if statements I had before.
 I'll have to catch any mis-spellings and try to incorporate it into the main program.
 It requires more lines, but will also catch any mixed-case letterings.